Aquafina-water-bottle/jp-mining-note/docs/docs/jpresources.md

 {% from "macros.html" import sharex_display with context %}

-A collection of tips and tricks, primarily related to CSS and Yomichan templates.
+A collection of tips and tricks, primarily related to CSS, Yomichan templates, and ShareX.

 This page was inspired by [Marv's resources page](https://github.com/MarvNC/JP-Resources), which has a bunch of different but equally awesome resources.